mrrusof/correole/README.md

 # Correole

-Correole is a newsletter webservice.
-Features are subscribe, unsubscribe, and send newsletters.
+Correole is a webservice that subscribes and unsubscribes readers from a newsletter.